jmtfeliciano/dailyproblems/README.md

 - `queryToObject.js` because I had to use decodeURIComponent()
 - `pascalTriangle.js` because I used slice with negative number e.g. array.slice(-2).
 Might be useful for getting specific number of values at the end in the future.
+- `stripURL.js` because I had to use new Map() instead of using regular object.
+Map retains order; regular objects do not.